nyaarium/valheim-vrm/README.md

 This requires BepInEx to be installed.

 ### How to install
-Drag the folders BepInEx,valheim_Data into your valheim install directory. the folders are setup to to put the files where they need to go.
+Drag the folders from inside realse (BepInEx,valheim_Data) into your valheim install directory. the folders are setup to put the files where they need to go.

 ### Settings